 March 1st: Cardinal Bergoglio had dinner with Cardinal Murphy-O’Connor.
 Oddly, the account in O’Connell’s book suggests this is when Murphy-O’Connor thought “this man could be pope” (Per Ms. Hickson’s LifeSite Review), and subsequent to this dinner would introduce Bergoglio’s name to other cardinals as a potential candidate.
 This suggests it was from this night forward that Murphy-O’Connor must have begun to use the line: “Four years of Bergoglio would be enough to change things.”

 March 2nd: Andrea Tornielli publishes the famous line (“four years…”) in Vatican Insider.
 If this line originated with Murhpy-O’Connor on March 1st, this suggests Tornielli spoke with Murphy O’Connor the previous night, or early in the morning on March 2nd.
 This is so because the date-time stamp on Tornielli’s article indicates the last modification to it to have been made at 11:50AM.
-This seeming quick turnaround by Tornielli indicates, in my opinion, a level of chumminess, if not outright co-ordination between Bergoglio-Murphy-O’Connor-Tornielli.
-[NB: This suspicion is further strengthened when one remembers Tornielli met Bergoglio on the day of his arrival, and was again with him on the eve of the conclave (See Hickson’s article).
-As Hickson also reports in her review of O’Connell’s book, Team Bergoglio tallied up 25 votes for Bergoglio on the eve of the election.
-Did Murphy-O’Connor relay the tally to Bergoglio?
-Was Tornielli, who was with Bergoglio that night, privy to that count?
-(See Note 2)].
+This seeming quick turnaround by Tornielli raises questions, in my opinion, as to whether there was any discussion or co-ordination between Bergoglio-Murphy-O’Connor-Tornielli.
+[NB: This suspicion is further strengthened when one remembers Tornielli met Bergoglio on the day of his arrival.
+It does appear information likely originating with Murphy-O’Connor (see here) regarding the vote tally on the eve of the conclave found it way via O’Connell to Tornielli (See Note 2)].

 Later this day, the “influential Italian gentleman” met with McCarrick and essentially used the same line.